Learn

 Mondays at noon – Forum With the Rabbi

-Stop by and enjoy a weekly discussion of Jewish teachings and ideas, and their application to contemporary life.
-Bring your lunch and we’ll supply the drinks.
+Stop by on zoom and enjoy a weekly discussion of Jewish teachings and ideas, and their application to contemporary life.

 Torah Study